backloop/remember/README.md

 Remote backup tool based on standard tools, with automatic rotation and minimal offsite server configuration

 ## remember-tunnel
-The tool is excuted on the OFFISTE_SERVER and sets up a persistent reverse SSH tunnel from ONSITE_SERVER to OFFSITE_SERVER.
+The tool is executed on the OFFISTE_SERVER and sets up a persistent reverse SSH tunnel from ONSITE_SERVER to OFFSITE_SERVER.
 The underlying concept is that the OFFSITE_LAN configuration does not need to be changed, only ONSITE_LAN needs configuring.
 Also the OFFISTE_SERVER's public domain name or IP address needs not to be known in beforehand.
 Only ONSITE_SERVER's public domain name or IP address needs to be known (to initially set up the SSH tunnel).

 Essentially this sets up a "call home" feature.